Asymptotics of Partial Density Functions for Divisors: A local -invariant Bergman kernel on

 Since both expressions are equal for $x=\ve$ it follows that all tangential derivatives agree on this hypersurface, whereas

 and

 Thus $\psi_\ve$ is $C^1$ as claimed.

-A similar calculation, which we leave to the reader, shows that $\psi_\ve$ is psh: from the regularity just proved, this follows by showing that $\psi_\ve$ is psh on each side of the hypersurface $\mu^{-1}(\ve)$.
+A similar calculation, which we leave to the reader, shows that $\psi_\ve$ is plurisubharmonic: from the regularity just proved, this follows by showing that $\psi_\ve$ is plurisubharmonic on each side of the hypersurface $\mu^{-1}(\ve)$.

 Hence $\psi_\ve$ is a candidate for the extremal envelope $\phi_\ve$ in the sense of Definition~\ref{def:extremalenvelope}.
 We have to check that there is no better candidate.
 By definition, any other candidate must also equal $\phi$ on the set $X\setminus \mu^{-1}[0,\ve)$.